Your Complete Beginner’s Guide to Trading Options

 Note that the premium is the price per share of the stock in question.
 Since most options are sold in bundles of 100 shares, you have to multiply the premium price by 100 to get the actual price of an option contract.

 As we mentioned earlier, sometimes an option gives you the right to buy a stock at a certain price, and sometimes it gives you the right to sell a stock at a certain price.
 And for every option holder, there's also someone on the other end who's on the hook if the holder exercises the option to buy or sell at the expiration date.
+Those are the basics of how to trade options.

 That brings us to puts and calls…